Last updated on May 23rd, 2023 at 06:29 am

 If you don’t have this option or own a vintage trailer (like me; my manufacturer doesn’t make my trailer anymore and can’t tell me what it’s made out of), there are tons of test kits on Amazon as well as more reliable options through other various vendors!

 Test kits are the most reliable and accurate option for those of you worried about formaldehyde and other chemicals potentially being present in your RV.
-They are often very affordable and take less than 72 hours to get results back to you.
+They are often very affordable and take less than 72 hours to get results back to you, so you don’t need to worry about high costs.

 What Do I Do If Formaldehyde Is Present In My RV?